JDIVE/macdots/README.md

 - Install essential command-line tools and applications from the Brewfile
 - Configure sensible macOS defaults
 - Set up Git with your name and email (interactive prompt)
-- Install Arc browser extensions (Bitwarden and Raycast Companion)
+- Install development and productivity applications
 - Set up your dotfiles using the install.sh script

 ### Dotfiles Only